espidev/ProtectionStones/README.md

         # Default priority type for this block type protection stone
         priority = 0

+        # Whether or not to allow creation of regions that overlap other regions you don't own
+        allow_overlap_unowned_regions = false

     [block_data]
         # Name given to protection block when obtained with /ps give or /ps get
+        # Also affects custom crafted items (see custom_recipe)
         # Leave as '' for no name
         display_name = "&a&m<---&r&b 64x64 Protection Stone &r&a&m--->"

         # Lore given to protection block when obtained with /ps give or /ps get
+        # Also affects custom crafted items (see custom_recipe)
         # Leave as [] for no lore
         lore = [
             "&6(⌐■_■)ノ♪ Nobody's going to touch my stuff!",